ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-row.md

 <b>Home Menu -> Finance -> Payments -> Payments Status </b>

-The <b>Payments Status</b> navigator shows the payments due to/from us for different contractors – customers, suppliers.
+The <b>Payments Status</b> navigator shows the payments due to/from your company for different contractors – customers, suppliers.

 1. Click on <b>Show Data</b> and then right-click on the rows of the Navigator.
 From the displayed menu select Customize fields;
 2. The <b> Customize fields</b> window will open, then you need to click on the <b>Expression Format Conditions </b> button: